core-wg/resource-directory/draft-ietf-core-resource-directory.md

 networks, where the latter can facilitate scaling.
-This document defines a mapping between CoRE Link Format attributes and DNS-Based Service Discovery {{RFC6763}} fields that permits discovery of CoAP services by either means.
+This document defines a mapping between CoRE Link Format attributes and DNS-Based Service Discovery {{RFC6763}} fields that permits discovery of CoAP services by either method.

 ## DNS-based Service discovery {#cheshire}